-I’m obsessed with these easy and relatively quick roasted cauliflower tacos.
-They are just about fool proof and a definite crowd pleaser too!
+I’m obsessed with these easy and relatively quick Mexican Inspired Cauliflower Tacos.
+Generously seasoned and roasted to golden perfection for bold flavor and texture.
+They are just about fool proof and a definite crowd pleaser.

 If you don’t like one of the spices listed here or don’t have it in your kitchen, simply omit.
 However I do highly recommend the smoked paprika!
 Regular will work just fine too, but do yourself a favor and grab a jar of this goodness either way because it’s been a total kitchen game changer for me.